Distinguished Lecture Series

 The Jack Maddox Distinguished Lecture Series, which has been hosted by University of the Southwest since its inception, is sponsored by the JF Maddox Foundation in honor of its founder, Jack Maddox.
 The purpose of the series is to contribute to the quality of life in Lea County and the surrounding area by providing nationally recognized speakers for intellectual stimulation and entertainment.

-The Jack Maddox Distinguished Lecture Series started in 1989 and has been hosted by University of the Southwest.
+The Jack Maddox Distinguished Lecture Series, hosted by University of the Southwest, started in 1989.
 The purpose of the series is to contribute to the quality of life in Lea County, New Mexico and the surrounding area by providing nationally recognized speakers for intellectual stimulation and entertainment.

 have a suggestion for the distinguished lecture series?